dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 ### The SipHash hash function

 The last thing we need to look at before building our own hash table is the hash function.
-Redis has been using the SipHash algorithm since 5.0.
-Before that it had been using the MurmurHash2 algorithm as of 2.5.
+Redis has been using the SipHash algorithm since version 5.0.
+Before that it had been using the MurmurHash2 algorithm as of version 2.5.
 And before that, it used a simple version from Dan Bernstein called [djb2][hash-djb2].

 The SipHash algorithm is described in this paper: [SipHash: a fast short-input PRF paper][siphash-paper].